What Do Maintenance Engineers Do?

 Most job descriptions require a degree in an engineering discipline such as production, electrical, or mechanical engineering.
 However, some workers pursue an entry-level career as a maintenance technician before enrolling in an apprenticeship program or receiving a technical certification.

-Unlike other types of maintenance roles, these individuals must be licensed to legally work.
+Unlike other types of maintenance roles, these individuals must be licensed.
 Precise licensing requirements vary depending on the type of work, locality, and state.
 A number of training and certification programs help engineers advance professionally and pursue managerial roles if desired.
 These include:

 - Certified Reliability Engineer (CRE): Offered by the American Society for Quality (ASQ), the CRE program targets maintenance engineers who work with large complex equipment such as in manufacturing plants.
-This exam-based program tests applicants on their knowledge of performance evaluation principles and predictive maintenance to improve asset reliability.
+This exam-based program tests applicants on performance evaluation principles and predictive maintenance to improve asset reliability.

-- EPA 608 Certification: Maintenance workers who work with assets such as HVAC systems that can release refrigerants into the atmosphere are required by EPA to have a Section 608 Technician Certification.
-Individuals with this certification can look for employment in residential and commercial properties to oversee in-house maintenance teams.
+- EPA 608 Certification: Maintenance workers who work with assets such as HVAC systems that can release refrigerants into the atmosphere are required by the EPA to have a Section 608 Technician Certification.
+Certified workers can oversee residential and commercial properties.

 How Much Money Does a Maintenance Engineer Make?

-According to ZipRecruiter, a maintenance engineer makes an average of $36.38 per hour.
+According to ZipRecruiter, these engineers earned an average of $37 per hour in 2022.
 But cities such as San Mateo, Juneau, and Boston pay higher than the national average.

-How Many Hours Does a Maintenance Engineer Work?
+How Many Hours a Week Does a Maintenance Engineer Work?

-These individuals generally work between 37 to 40 hours per week.
-This depends on the facility where they work.
+These individuals generally work between 37 to 40 hours per week, depending on the facility.
 But engineers who work at 24/7 facilities can be called in at any time to handle an emergency.
 The job may also require frequent travel to remote client locations.

-What’s the Difference Between a Maintenance Engineer and Maintenance Technician?
+What’s the Difference between a Maintenance Engineer and a Maintenance Technician?

-Furthermore, as part of organizational leadership, maintenance engineers sometimes collaborate with maintenance planners, manufacturing engineers, design engineers, and other technical professionals to ensure equipment efficiency.
+Furthermore, as part of organizational leadership, maintenance engineers may collaborate with maintenance planners, manufacturing engineers, design engineers, and other technical professionals to ensure equipment efficiency.
 In short, a maintenance technician rarely has the expertise needed to perform complex repairs and maintain specific equipment.
-Consequently, an engineer could “fill in” for a technician, but the latter could rarely do the work of the former.
+Consequently, an engineer could fill in for a technician.